MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-halsetbusdatabyoffset.md

 ---

 ## -description

+>[!WARNING]
+>[**HalGetBusDataByOffset**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-halgetbusdatabyoffset) and **HalSetBusDataByOffset** are provided for backward compatibility but should be used only if the methods recommended in [Accessing Device Configuration Space](/windows-hardware/drivers/kernel/accessing-device-configuration-space) cannot be used.

 This function sets bus-configuration data for a device on a dynamically configurable I/O bus with a published, standard interface.